 In terms of where to shop, ask yourself: What level of customer service am I comfortable with?
 Baby furniture can be tricky.
 Even if you buy nursery furniture from a baby boutique, parts can be missing or broken during shipping (it happens all the time).
 Then, there’s assembly, which can be more involved than you anticipate.

 Still, consider shopping at an actual store, not online.
 In other words, “use a retailer with a door presence in your town,” Hoffman says.
 That way, if there’s a problem with the baby furniture you select, you have an actual person or store you can turn to.
 They may even be able to help you assemble the furniture too (though Amazon can do that too.
 Check out their crib assembly service).
-As someone who assembles cribs often, it’s a project.
+As someone who assembles cribs often because I rent baby gear as a BabyQuip Quality Provider, serving Connecticut, it’s a project.
 Even if you’re handy, plan to spend two hours to do a thorough job.

 “Is There Room in the Price?”

-Another advantage to shopping for nursery furniture at a local baby boutique is that the local proprietors tend to have more price leeway.
+Another advantage to shopping for nursery furniture at a local baby boutique is that the proprietors more have more price leeway.
 So be sure to ask: “Is this your best price?”
 (It’s commonly done.)
 Ask about the return policy too.
 Specifically, you want to know: Can I return this furniture for any reason?
 And, if you can return it, is there a restocking fee?